-Outside of Big Thunder Mountain, very few remnants of Nature's Wonderland are left.
-Most of the relics of the attraction resided in Big Thunder Ranch, but since that was demolished to make way for Star Wars Land, most everything Nature's Wonderland related in the park is gone.
+Outside of Big Thunder Mountain, very few remnants of Nature’s Wonderland are left.
+Most of the relics of the attraction resided in Big Thunder Ranch, but since that was demolished to make way for Star Wars: Galaxy’s Edge, most everything Nature’s Wonderland related in the park is gone.
 I was able to visit Disneyland last weekend and so I took some time to seek out relics from the Mine Train.
 What you see above is the entrance to Beaver Valley and it was the only major remnant that I could find in plain sight in the park (other than on Big Thunder).
-The entrance to Bear Country also used to be visible, but the trees surrounding it haven't been trimmed, so it's currently hidden, but it may still be there.
+The entrance to Bear Country also used to be visible, but the trees surrounding it haven’t been trimmed, so it’s currently hidden, but it may still be there.

 It’s a shame that most of Frontierland’s first “E” ticket attraction is now lost to us, but the fact that so much of it is left or referenced is pretty amazing.
 Most of the other attractions that I have written about have almost no trace left in the parks, so it is amazing to see that the heritage of the Mine Train Through Nature’s Wonderland is able to live on to this day.

-Normally, I post a ride-through of the attraction, but I couldn't find a full video since this attraction closed before video cameras were common.
-Instead, you can find a link to a video by the Extinct Attractions Club.
-Around minute 12, the video actually features a lot of footage from the attraction, so that is definitely worth checking out if you want a better look at Nature's Wonderland.
+Normally, I post a ride-through of the attraction, but I couldn’t find a full video since this attraction closed before video cameras were common.
+Instead, you can find a video by the Extinct Attractions Club.
+Around minute 12, the video actually features a lot of footage from the attraction, so that is definitely worth checking out if you want a better look at Nature’s Wonderland.